gidoBOSSftw5731/lutris/INSTALL.rst

 Installation
 ------------
+**Warning:** USING SETUP.PY TO INSTALL LUTRIS IS ENTIRELY UNSUPPORTED BY THE DEVELOPERS.
+USE THAT METHOD AT YOUR OWN RISK.
+THE RECOMMENDED WAY OF INSTALLING LUTRIS IS WITH PROVIDED DISTRIBUTION PACKAGES.
+IF YOU WANT TO USE THE DEVELOPMENT VERSION, JUST RUN IT FROM THE SOURCE DIR ITSELF.

 Lutris uses Python's distutils framework for installation.
 In order to install Lutris, you will need root access.
 To install Lutris, perform